bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Developer Challenge README.md

 For this homework challenge, you can choose between completing #1 or #2

     1. Write a program/script that does the following:
-        - Write a program/script that turns an integer n into a list containing it n times.
+        i.
+Write a program/script that turns an integer n into a list containing it n times.
             - Given an integer n as input, return a list containing n, repeated n amount of times.
             (For example, the program would take 8 and turn it into [8,8,8,8,8,8,8,8].
 The elements need to be integers, not strings.
             If the language you choose has a built-in function that accomplishes this task, try to avoid using it.